Site icon BIG

 5. Available resources: Do you have access to timers, hoses, or someone to check in on your garden?

-Planning ahead allows you to choose the best watering strategy for your situation.
+Planning allows you to choose the best watering strategy for your situation.

 DIY Methods for Watering Your Garden While Away